BigDataRepublic/bdr-analytics-py/README.md

 ## Recommended setup
 If you need an environment including this module, the recommended way to go is:

+  1. Get the most recent codebase (including concrete requirements):
+  > git clone git@github.com:BigDataRepublic/bdr-analytics-py.git

+  > cd bdr-analytics-py

- 1. Optional but recommended, create a virtual env for your work:
+  2. For pip: Optional but recommended, create a virtual env for your work:
   > pyenv install 2.7.11

   > pyenv virtualenv 2.7.11 bdranalytics